aaburnley/hashicorp-github-assignment/README.md

  I compeleted the introduction, learning objectives, challenges, and about me section.
 Then I began to work on the assignment with plans to come back the *How I approached this assignment* section to write more about the process after completing the assignment.

+ Next, I created the file and added it to the repo on the GitHub site.
+I named it *git-commands-comparison* since the instructions didn't include a preffered name.

  ## Challenges

  The main challenge I faced was making the time to do this assignment.
 When I connected with Fallon and recieved the assignment, it was right before I was going to go back to Seattle for my cousin's funeral.
 I was out for work 2 days and took Wednesday to get back home.
 Then I had to catch up on emails things pending while I was away.
 So I didn't start the project until after I finished work on Friday.